tbielawa/bitmath/README.rst

 =======

 `bitmath <http://bitmath.readthedocs.org/en/latest/>`_ simplifies many facets of interacting with file sizes in various units.
-Functionality
-includes:
+Originally focusing on file size unit conversion, functionality now includes:

 * Converting between **SI** and **NIST** prefix units (``kB`` to ``GiB``)
 * Converting between units of the same type (SI to SI, or NIST to NIST)